yuanbei/Nars-Wiki/Structure.md

 **Structural Transformation** is a process by which the same statement is equivalently rewritten into other formats, so as to allow a component of the subject term or predicate term of the original statement to be treated as the subject term or predicate term of the new statement, which has the **same truth-value** as the original.

-Thus for a relation R and a product (× T1, T2) the following two structural transformation rules are defined:
+Thus for a relation R and a product (× T1, T2) the following two structural image transformation rules are defined:

 **Extensional Image transformation:**<br/>
 ((× T1, T2) --> R) <=> (T1 --> (/R  T2)) <=> (T2 --> (/R T1 ◇))